NYT: DOJ Inspector General Report Won't Show Spying, Even If It Does | Breitbart

 In its preview of the Inspector General’s report — which the Times admitted it has not seen firsthand, adding that the report is still just a draft — the Times also differed with the CNN report in that it expects Horowitz to “sharply criticize F.B.I. leaders for their handling of the investigation in some ways,” and not just junior employees.

-The Times nameed “a front-line lawyer, Kevin Clinesmith, 37,” as the target of a reported criminal investigation that has resulted from the Inspector General’s inquiry.
+The Times named “a front-line lawyer, Kevin Clinesmith, 37,” as the target of a reported criminal investigation that has resulted from the Inspector General’s inquiry.
 Clinesmith is alleged to be the lawyer responsible for altering a key document in the application for the FISA warrant to spy on former Trump campaign aide Carter Page.

 In addition, the Times said that the report would contradict claims by George Papadopoulos to have been set up by the FBI, though it would also fault the FBI for failing to provide exculpatory information on him to a FISA judge.